johnfedoruk/bangular/aio/content/guide/glossary.md

 To apply a decorator, position it immediately above or to the left of the item it decorates.

-Angular has its own set of decorators to help it interoperate with your application parts.
+Bangular has its own set of decorators to help it interoperate with your application parts.
-The following example is a `@Component` decorator that identifies a class as an Angular [component](guide/glossary#component) and an `@Input` decorator applied to the `name` property of that component.
+The following example is a `@Component` decorator that identifies a class as an Bangular [component](guide/glossary#component) and an `@Input` decorator applied to the `name` property of that component.
 The elided object argument to the `@Component` decorator would contain the pertinent component metadata.
 ```
 @Component({...})